What Is Funnel Hacking?

 Why Is Funnel Hacking Important?

 For example, you may sell online training courses.
-You may know of someone selling a membership site on the same subject.
+You may know of someone selling a membership site on the same subject or a course that is aimed at the same market as yours.
 If that person has a sales funnel that is working well, this would be a good place to start.

 Another example would be if you sold consulting services and your aim is to get people on the phone with your sales team.
 Again you need to look for people or companies that are generating consulting sales leads.